- Über Jan

 The extensor digitorum muscle extends your fingers.

-If it gets too tight or develops trigger points, you can feel pain at your forearm and elbow.
+If it gets too tight or develops trigger points, you can experience pain at your forearm and elbow.

-People that suffer from problems in this muscle are usually involved in work that requires lots of finger and hand activity – e.g. musicians and craftsmen –.
+People that suffer from problems in this muscle are usually working a lot with their fingers and hands – e.g. musicians and craftsmen –.

-Fortunately, with the right tools those issues can be fixed pretty quick.
+Fortunately, with the right tools these issues can be fixed pretty quick.
 Self-massage is a brilliant option and more accessible than most people imagine.

 On this page you will learn about this muscles’ insertions, functions, pain zones, overload movements and impaired movements.

 Furthermore, I will guide you through the palpation and self-massage of this muscle.

 If this muscle contains trigger points, it can send pain down your entire forearm, to the back of your hand and your 3rd – 4th finger.

 Furthermore, your finger joints might feel sore if it is overworked.